Back to All Events

 • Dress for the weather (layers, sunscreen, hat, jacket, umbrella/raincoat) depending on the forecast

-• Costumes - With Halloween just around the corner, you’re welcome to wear a family-friendly costume, a fun way to add color and show our peaceful spirit.
+• Costumes - You’re welcome to wear a family-friendly costume, a fun way to add color and show our peaceful spirit.

 • Water - bring water to stay hydrated while we make our voices heard

 • Signs - Bring your sign and your spirit!
 Please keep messages respectful — no profanity or hate speech.
 Don’t have a sign?
-We’ll have extras at the rally!
+We’ll also have extra signs you can borrow!

 • Parking, including accessible parking - see information below.